Utopia (British TV series): Production

 In April 2012, Channel 4 announced that it had commissioned a six-episode drama series titled Utopia.
 The series was written by Dennis Kelly and produced by Kudos Film and Television.
-Marc Munden was chosen as the director, Rebekah Wray-Rogers the producer, and Dennis Kelly, Jane Featherstone and Karen Wilson the executive producers.
+Marc Munden was chosen as the director, Rebekah Wray-Rogers the producer, and Dennis Kelly, Jane Featherstone, and Karen Wilson the executive producers.

 Conception and development

 Kudos Film and Television approached Kelly with an idea about a conspiracy hidden inside a graphic novel.
 Kelly liked some of the idea, but some of it he changed.
 The story involved a shadowy organisation called The Network, and Kelly initially came out with an idea that The Network might be responsible for the rise in conspiracy theories because they thought it would be the best way to hide an actual conspiracy.
 Kelly said he does not believe in conspiracy theories, but is fascinated by them.
 The series took about two years to come to fruition.

+Prior to receiving the commission from Channel 4, the show was being developed at Sky, where it was intended to connect with another series.
+As Dennis Kelly recalls, the sister show – which was in development at the same time – followed the 1960s and 1970s hippie scene.
+The two were intended to share some limited continuity, but be made by different showrunners and production companies.
+Sky ultimately declined to commission either series.

+Munden modelled the tone of Utopia on the early films of Roman Polanski, specifically Cul-de-sac.